 By now, you’ve probably begun to wonder: What’s the deal about with using semantic HTML5?
 Mainly, it offers a number of key benefits that will positively affect SEO outcomes.
+These days, you don’t need to learn any special coding – you can utilize any HTML5 website builder to apply the semantic HTML elements to your page.
 Specifically, it facilitates the search engines’ categorization and description of your site to your users, and allows for much faster browsing and navigation of your site.

 Additional benefits of semantic HTML5 include the ease with which screen readers are able to interpret the content of your web pages.
 This gives visually impaired users a more complete experience.
 Content using semantic HTML5 content can be easily read by all browsers without using a plugin, whereas some browsers require a third-party plugin to access Flash content.
 Furthermore, mobile devices will soon be able to access video content by converting Flash and similar media to semantic HTML5.

 How Semantic HTML5 Boosts SEO Results

 Semantic HTML5 uses your content and page tags to express the core message of your site to search engines and viewers.
 You use your site’s content (words, images and media) to relay a message to your users.
 Your page tags will help support your site’s structure and tone, while positively affecting your site’s overall appearance and functionality.

 The reason that SEO is so crucial is that when done properly, it improves the search engine spiders abilities to crawl, index, categorize and ultimately rank your site.
 This will mean that it will be found and listed by search engines correctly.
 Through the use of tags, semantic HTML5 helps give your site some additional structure, which will help spiders categorize your pages properly.
 This means that people who are searching for your keywords will be much more likely to find your site.